-We provide a computationally tractable model of how organisms can learn to add structures to the world to reduce cognitive complexity.
+We provide a computationally tractable model of how organisms can learn to add structures to the world to reduce the complexity of their tasks.
 This model is then implemented using two techniques: first using a genetic algorithm, and then using the Q-learning algorithm.
 The results clearly show that organisms with only reactive behavior can learn to systematically add structures to the world to reduce their cognitive load.
 We show that such learning can happen in both evolutionary time and within an agent's lifetime.
 An extension of this model (currently being implemented) is then illustrated, where organisms with just reactive behavior learn to systematically generate and use internal structures akin to representations.

-Many organisms generate stable structures in the world to reduce cognitive complexity (minimize search or inference), for themselves, for others, or both.
-Wood mice (Apodemus sylvaticus) distribute small objects, such as leaves or twigs, as points of reference while foraging.
-They do this even under laboratory conditions, using plastic discs.
-Such 'way-marking' diminishes the likelihood of losing interesting locations during foraging (Stopka & MacDonald, 2003).
-Red foxes (Vulpes vulpes) use urine to mark food caches they have emptied.
+Many organisms generate stable structures in the world to reduce their cognitive load.
+Wood mice distribute small objects, such as leaves or twigs, as points of reference while foraging.
+Under laboratory conditions, they will spontaneously make use of plastic discs for this purpose.
+Stopka & MacDonald (2003) show that this 'way-marking' diminishes the likelihood of losing interesting locations during foraging.
+Red foxes use urine to mark food caches they have emptied.
 This marking acts as a memory aid and helps them avoid unnecessary search (Henry, 1977, reported in Stopka & MacDonald, 2003).
 The male bower bird builds colorful bowers (nest-like structures), which are used by females to make mating decisions (Zahavi & Zahavi, 1997).
 Ants drop pheromones to trace a path to a food source.
-Many mammals mark their territories.
+Many mammals mark up their territories.

 At the most basic level, cells in the immune system use antibodies that bind to attacking microbes, thereby 'marking' them.
 Macrophages use this 'marking' to identify and destroy invading microbes.
 Bacterial colonies use a strategy called 'quorum sensing' to know that they have reached critical mass (to attack, to emit light, etc.).
 This strategy involves individual bacteria secreting molecules known as auto-inducers into the environment.
-The auto-inducers accumulate in the environment, and when it reaches a threshold, the colony moves into action (Silberman, 2003).
+These accumulate in the environment, and when it reaches a threshold, the colony moves into action (Silberman, 2003).